Eads in Kiowa County, Colorado — The American Mountains (Southwest)

 Works Progress Administration (WPA), also called (1939–43) Work Projects Administration, was a work program for the unemployed that was created in 1935 under U.S. President Franklin D. Roosevelt’s New Deal.
 During its eight-year existence, the WPA put some 8.5 million people to work (over 11 million were unemployed in 1934) at a cost to the federal government of approximately $11 billion.
 The agency’s construction projects produced more than 650,000 miles (1,046,000 km) of roads; 125,000 public buildings; 75,000 bridges; 8,000 parks; and 800 airports.
 (Submitted on June 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on June 7, 2018.
-This page originally submitted on June 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 48 times since then.
+It was originally submitted on June 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 78 times since then and 11 times this year.
 Photos: 1, 2, 3, 4. submitted on June 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.